-Lecturer on undergraduate modules in both European Studies and Global Studies, including Introduction to European Studies, Memory and Identities in European Writing, Cinema and Society, Researching the Global Experience and Humanities at Work.
+Lecturer on undergraduate modules in Global Studies, including Introduction to European Studies, Memory and Identities in European Writing, Cinema and Society, Researching the Global Experience and Humanities at Work.

 Dr Watkins worked previously as a Lecturer in Politics at NTU, teaching Media, Power and Politics, and Contemporary European Politics.
 Prior to that, she has worked in the School of Politics & International Relations at University of Nottingham as a Graduate Teaching Assistant, mainly teaching political theory, and at University of Sheffield International College and Nottingham Trent International College, where she taught International Relations at postgraduate level.